tairea/galaxy-maps/README.md

-# galaxy-map
+# galaxy-maps

-This is an open source project that enables educators to map their curriculums into a "galaxy map".
+This project enables kaiako (teachers) to map their curriculums into a "Galaxy Map".
-Students can then navigate the curriculum in an individualised, self-paced, gamified way.
+Taiohi (students) can then navigate the curriculum in an individualised, self-paced, gamified way.

+Like their ancestors that used the stars to navigate the seas, using these Galaxy Maps taiohi can navigate their learning.

-It is a work in progress, being created primarily for use at Tai Wānanga secondary schools in Aotearoa: https://www.taiwananga.co.nz/
+This is a work in progress, being created primarily for use at Tai Wānanga secondary schools in Aotearoa: https://www.taiwananga.co.nz/

 The concept was inspired by 42's education model and Intra platform: https://www.42.us.org/